Skip to main content

 ...

-And that means they were constrained to how many "outward hops" they could search if we view this from a Breadth First Search
+And that means they were constrained to how many "outward hops" they could search if you view this from a Breadth First Search

-Looking at the below DAG Example, if we start at Node 1, we can reach Node 5 in:
+Looking at the below DAG Example, if you start at Node 1, you can reach Node 5 in:

 • 3 hops: 13251 \rarr 3 \rarr 2 \rarr 5